 As more cases are confirmed in the United States people will panic.
 This is a given.
 We’ve seen it in West Africa already.

-In the United States, after just a few confirmed cases, we’re already seeing shortages of pandemic prevention supplies such as respirator masks and full body coveralls.
-If we see an escalation with Ebola and cases continue to spread to more cities across America, you should fully expect a run on essential supplies like food, gas and bottled water.
+In the United States, after just a few confirmed cases, we’re already seeing shortages of pandemic prevention supplies such as respirator masks and full-body coveralls.
+If we see an escalation in cases continue to spread to more cities across America, you should fully expect a run on essential supplies like food, gas and bottled water.

 Some will continue to believe this is under control.
 And maybe it will be soon.
 But what if it isn’t?
 Are you prepared to take that risk when developing a contingency plan takes very little effort and can be done on a shoestring budget?